Jill Biden helps unveil postage stamp honoring Nancy Reagan – KION546

 Jill Biden’s office did not respond to an emailed request for comment.
 Last week, President Joe Biden issued a Pride Month proclamation in which he said the rights of LGBTQI people currently are under “relentless attack” and sought to reassure them that “my administration sees you for who you are, deserving of dignity, respect and support.”

-In her remarks, Jill Biden spoke of needing everyone’s help to “bring our communities together.”
+In her remarks, Jill Biden spoke of the need for everyone to help “bring our communities together.”

 “We have to learn from those we don’t understand, to reach across the divide and find common ground, because that’s where the foundation of our future must be laid,” she said.